-Quick recap of my most recent professional life:
+A quick recap of my most recent professional life:

 I released my first “official” application for OS X when I was 19 years old.
-I had been developing software long before that, for friends and family.
-At age 21 there came a personal breakthrough, since my application was featured in a Greek Magazine in 2007.
+I had been developing Software long before that, for friends and family.
+At age 21, there came a personal breakthrough since my application was featured in a Greek Magazine in 2007.
 It all went uphill from there.
 I released a successful application for iOS – iGreekNews – which paraded in the top 2 Paid apps for 3 years and allowed me to earn money to leave Greece and pay for my tuition, rent, food (and everything else) in France in Telecom SudParis.

 That trip changed my life.
 I thought I knew what Software was before I attended this school and had the chance to meet with the professors there.
 That trip made me realize something I already knew but couldn’t explain.

 Regardless, I decided to return to Greece and continue my work as a mobile developer for big corporations.
-During my stay in Greece I managed to create a team from scratch, I became a Lead Developer, then a department Director… It seemed as if no one would ever throw all of that away.
+During my stay in Greece, I managed to create a team from scratch; I became a Lead Developer, then a department Director… It seemed as if no one would ever throw all of that away.

 But I did.

 One day I just filed my resignation out of the blue – at least that’s what it seemed like at first.
-It took a lot of explaining in order to give the actual reasons of my departure.
+It took a lot of explaining to give the actual reasons of my departure.

 Looking into the past to set the future in new grounds

-Software Engineering has little to do with computers .
+Software Engineering has little to do with computers.
 That’s right.
 Software engineering is actually ideas, notions, abstractions, logic, architecture.
-You think about something, you visualize it, you design it, then draw a sketch on a paper.
+You think about something; you visualize it, you design it, then draw a sketch on a paper.
 Only the last part of software development concerns programming (writing code).

-Because as I realized, I really don’t care much about what language and technology I am using, as long as it allows me to do what I want efficiently.
-The joy of designing a solution for a large-scale problem was actually the same as implementing it in any language or technology possible.
+Because as I realized, I don’t care much about what language and technology I am using, as long as it allows me to do what I want efficiently.
+The joy of designing a solution for a large-scale problem was the same as implementing it in any language or technology possible.
 As an iOS developer – even as a lead developer – I could only have just one part of the whole “Solution” ecosystem.

-What this transition is about after all?
+What is this transition about after all?

 It’s about serving (APIs) and not being served anymore